Jenna Jameson Shows The Result Of Her Non-Gym Workout Routine With Before & After Snap On Instagram

-Jenna Jameson has been documenting her weight loss journey on her Instagram ever since she gave birth to her daughter Batel Lu in April 2017.
-Most recently, the former adult film star and reality TV personality took to the popular social media platform to share a “before and after” snap that shows her slimmer and well-toned body, which she attributes to her newly developed no-gym workout efforts.
+Jenna Jameson has been documenting her weight loss journey on her Instagram account ever since she gave birth to her daughter Batel Lu in April of 2017.
+Most recently, the former adult film star and reality TV personality took to the popular social media platform to share a “before and after” snap — one that shows her slimmer and well-toned body.
+She attributes her weight loss to her newly developed no-gym workout efforts.

 In the “before” snap, the 44-year-old is wearing an all-black outfit in front of the mirror, showing a fuller, less toned figure.
 In the “after” photo, Jameson is again posing in front of a full-length mirror for a selfie, but this time she is donning a floral printed one-piece bodysuit that showcases her fit legs and booty.

 As Women’s Health magazine pointed out, Jameson hates the gym.
-In fact, she “despises,” she said in her own words in her Instagram post.
+In fact, she “despises,” the gym, per her own words in a shared Instagram post.

 “Honestly I despise the gym.
 I feel self conscious and anxious when I’m there,” she wrote in the caption.

-But during her post-pregnancy journey, Jameson realized dieting alone wasn’t going to help tone her body.
-Because going to the gym on a daily basis wasn’t going to do it for her, she began focusing on the exercises she already engages in daily and making them more intensive.
+But during her post-pregnancy journey, Jameson realized that dieting alone wasn’t going to help tone her body.
+Because going to the gym on a daily basis wasn’t going to do it for her, she began focusing on the exercises she already engages in daily — making them more intensive.

 View this post on Instagram